Tuxdude/repobuddy/README.rst

 License
 -------
-Repo Buddy sources are released under GNU LGPL v3 license.
+RepoBuddy sources are released under GNU LGPL v3 license.
 Feel free to redistribute and/or modify under the same or equivalent license.